mcui123/R-Shiny-Stock-Price-and-Portfolio-Return-Visualization-of-S-P-500-Stocks/README.md

 (3) Visualize stock volume using heatmap, and
 (4) Visualize portfolio return based on different weights and 5 stocks of choice.

-This is a stock price and portfolio return visualization exercise, using the daily stock price and trading volume of all companies listed on SP500 from February 2013 to February 2018.
-I will use Shiny to display historical stock price trend, showcase stock price forecast, and visualize portfolio return based on different weights and 5 stocks of choice.

 (1) [Stock price trend]
 In this section, users are able to input the ticker of the company of their choice, select range of dates, and the type of price (open price / close price / high price / low price).
 The app will display the price using line chart to visualize the trend of stock price during the given time period.